A Conference For Emerging Phi Delt Leaders

 All participants should come prepared to learn, have fun, and take their Kleberg Emerging Leaders Institute experience back to their chapter.

-The 2017 Kleberg Emerging Leaders Institute will take place from July 29 – August 1 in Oxford, Ohio.
-To view the schedule from last year’s Kleberg, visit this link.
-The 2017 schedule will be posted when complete.
+The 2018 Kleberg Emerging Leaders Institute will take place from August 4 – 7 in Oxford, Ohio.
+To view this year’s schedule, visit this link.

 All Kleberg delegates should be young emerging leaders going into their sophomore or junior year.
 The delegate for the Phikeia Educators College should be an individual who will be working directly with the chapter’s Phikeia program in the fall.
 The cost of this program for three delegates is free.
 Additional delegates may pay the $350 registration fee to attend.
 All delegates are responsible for their travel costs.